threatjammer/markdown-docs/threat-jammer-site.md

 ---
-title: 'What is a Threat Jammer?'
+title: 'Threat Jammer website'
-excerpt: 'A short introduction to the Threat Jammer service.'
+excerpt: 'The Threat Jammer website is a web application that allows manage basic features of the service.'
 coverImage: ''
 created: '2021-01-12'
 updated: '2021-01-12'